Affiliate links on Android Authority may earn us a commission. Learn more.

 More than just streaming

 Google Assistant powers Google TV, so Google has the ability to integrate it into all of its other smart home services.
 You play music on smart speakers or dim the lights in your house.
-Thanks to a recent update, you can also check out live video feeds from your Google Nest Cams.
+Thanks to an update last year, you can also check out live video feeds from your Google Nest Cams.
 Pretty much anything Google Assistant can do, the Chromecast with Google TV can do.
 You can ask the Assistant what to watch, ask about the weather, or tell it to play music, all from your TV.
 That’s powerful.

 Google has also enabled its Assistant to make your TV smarter even when idle.
 Instead of the rolling slideshow of pictures, you’ll now set cards with the weather, news, and upcoming events sprinkled into your screensaver.